Parmeggiani-Lab/elfin-ui/resources/tutorial/README.md

 The module library files are automatically fetched by `./install` but if in any case the module library was lost, modified, or became outdated, do:

 `./fetch_library`

-# Warnings Before Use
-Any design created as of now may or may not be exportable to elfin's internal data format when the export function gets implemented.
-This is because Blender objects created using an old version of the addon will not get new properties even if the addon is updated.
-The protein design will need to be re-created.

-We could possibly make future changes backword compatible by implementing a remove-all, re-add all function but right now this does not exist yet so be warned nonetheless.

-There does not seem to be a clean way to detect whether a file was created by an older version of elfin-ui, and whether or not the older version is incompatible.

 # Usage
 The design paradigm of elfin-ui revolves around module assembly.
 This means the user is expected to creat modules, extrude from modules, move/rotate networks around, and draw path guides (upcoming feature which calls into elfin-solver for automatic segment creation).